Please use virtual office link for scheduled sessions only.

 About Me

-There are many reasons that bring a person into therapy, some that are easier to articulate than others.
-Likely there is no single reason, but rather a collection, and often one of those is a feeling of being stuck.
-I work collaboratively with my patients to help figure out what is serving them and what areas we can shift.
 I believe that the relationship between patient and therapist is central to the work of therapy, and that in order for the work to be effective the patient must feel both seen and heard by their therapist.
 I aim to create a warm, welcoming and at times gently challenging environment to allow my patients to better learn themselves, in the hope of increasing agency and fostering self-exploration.

 More About My Practice